Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Standard Mambu implementations run three to six months, with custom configurations often longer.
 Professional services are typically required.
 By contrast, our activation model is same-week: you can run your first decisioned loan within days of signing, with no professional services dependency.
 That difference matters if you’re trying to move quickly on a product launch or regulatory deadline.

 The right platform depends on the right question.
 If your question is “how do we manage our loan book in the cloud?”
 Mambu is worth evaluating.
-If your question is “how do we automate credit decisions and extract data from imperfect borrower documents?” that’s our lane.
-The Floowed platform is built for exactly that problem, and the pricing is visible before the first conversation.
+If your question is “how do we automate credit decisions and read and analyse data from imperfect borrower documents?” that’s our lane.
+The Floowed platform is built for exactly that problem, and our consumption-based credit pricing is sized to your operation on one short call, well under the large enterprise platforms.